Understanding Ebola

 Ebola, as Farmer explains, is a survivable disease.
 The dominant Western belief that the disease liquefies the internal organs as the patient bleeds out through every orifice is “mostly myth,” he says (a fiction he attributes to Richard Preston’s 1994 book, The Hot Zone).
 Most Ebola patients die of dehydration before their immune defenses can defeat the virus.
 Modern care, including restoration of fluids and electrolytes using IVs, can save many lives, perhaps even most.
 But that kind of care, taken for granted in places like the United States, was not the standard that Farmer observed when he arrived in Sierra Leone, even in the best-equipped facilities.

 Farmer is well positioned to make both a moral and practical argument for change in the region.
-Through Partners In Health (PIH), he has for decades been a global-health evangelist: beginning with hands-on work in Haiti, then demonstrating how diseases once thought incurable can in fact be treated, even in resource-poor settings.
-The organization first demonstrated this by targeting tuberculosis in Peru, proving that carefully administered drug combinations could cure patients.
+Through Partners In Health (PIH), he has for decades been a global-health evangelist.
+The organization began with hands-on work in Haiti, and then showed how diseases once thought incurable can in fact be treated, even in resource-poor settings.
+PIH first demonstrated this by targeting tuberculosis in Peru, proving that carefully administered drug combinations could cure patients.
 The same has proved true of HIV, which is no longer a death sentence thanks to the efforts of PIH, philanthropies like the Gates Foundation, and the support of a man who is now a household name: Anthony Fauci, S.D. ’09, the director of the National Institute of Allergy and Infectious Diseases.
-(Fauci worked with then-president George W. Bush to establish PEPFAR, the President’s Emergency Plan for AIDS Relief, which has saved more than 18 million lives to date in 50 countries.)
+(Fauci worked with then-president George W. Bush to establish PEPFAR, the President’s Emergency Plan for AIDS Relief, which has saved more than 18 million lives to date in 50 countries.
 Farmer describes him in the book as “Big-hearted, physically compact, curious, hard-driving, compassionate, inclusive…,” and says, “During the West African Ebola crisis, just hearing his robust Brooklyn accent on the phone reliably dropped my blood pressure by 20 points.”)
 Farmer and PIH have also been instrumental in helping to build a model healthcare system in Rwanda that has doubled life expectancy in that sub-Saharan country: deaths from HIV, TB, and malaria have plummeted 80 percent in the past decade.

 If what is needed is better equipment, hospitals, and trained staff, why dwell on the history of the region?
 Farmer asks and answers that question himself: historical understanding, he writes, can help “decipher unfamiliar and often hostile responses to disease-control efforts…[and] call out outlandish claims from experts and novices alike.
 Historical understanding can even help us show respect for people native to West Africa.
 And if history can enlighten us in these ways, we might do better the next time around.”